-Alpha PrimerBesides defining the transparency of an image by selecting a palette color entry you can also define alpha transparency.
+Alpha PrimerBesides defining the transparency of an image by selecting a palette color entry as being transparent you can also define alpha transparency.

 Because the alpha plane also has a palette you can use these alpha palette entries as gradients or draw with any of the entries directly at the alpha plane.

 You can switch between editing color and/or alpha plane as well as plane visibility in the layer management.

 If you use common true color drawing packages then you know that such an opacity setting does not only apply a certain transparency to the pixels but is also used as a level of applying a color effect, e.g. brightening something up or mixing colors.
 With Pro Motion this is the extra option "Mix" which applies to paint modes where mixing colors based on the opacity makes sense.
 You can switch it off to apply color the paint mode without mixing.

 Scalable paint modes such as Brightness also have additional settings that define the strength of applying the paint mode color effect.

 Please notice that when using alpha transparency, you must ensure that there is a full white color entry in the color plane palette!
 This is important because all pixels that are fully transparent must be set to white.
 When you create an alpha transparent project then the application will select the first white color entry as project background color and this is always used for all pixels that are fully transparent.

 Drawing with AlphaThere are three modes to modify the alpha plane data which can be selected in the layer management window.

 This mode is used to draw on the color plane and the alpha plane at once.
 You can then use an opacity value from 0 to 100 that defines how the transparency of the pixels are to be modified.
 The larger the opacity value the more opaque the pixels will become with every drawing step.
 This is the way how common drawing packages work with alpha transparency.